Noah670/How-to-Approach-Coding-problems/README.md

 That order is typically:

 1.)
 Input
+// The keyboard, mouse, touchscreen, file, microphone, light, etc...

 2.)
 Processing
+// calculate, translate, parse,

 3.)
 Output
+Output to a screen, print, play a sound, to a file, etc...

-Almost every single program in existence has the same main steps at a higher level.
+Almost every single program in existence has the same main steps at a higher level and you can apply this to any set of requirments you are given.